ecezalp/alignment_assignment/README.txt

-Please run 'ruby run.rb' on your terminal after cloning the file
+Please run 'ruby run.rb' on your terminal after cloning the file.

-I am including secret.rb for the sake of convenience
+I am including secret.rb for the sake of convenience.

 Currently the error that I am getting is this: